 Grants and awards payable represent amounts due back to local race partners and designated beneficiaries for races held during the previous year.
-Grants are typically paid the next year.
+The payable is recorded immediately following the race and considered unconditional subsequent to completion of the race.
+The race agreements state that 75% of the net proceeds are eligible for grant distribution regardless of whether grantees are known at the time of the race.
+Grants are typically paid the following year utilizing cash and cash equivalents to fund its obligations.